serenity-is/docs/getting_started/starting_serene.md

 You can also use another SQL server.
 Just change the connection string.

 > Perform these steps for both Default and Northwind databases.
-Serene 1.6.4.3+ creates two databases.